zeroincombenze/bank-payment/partner_bank/README.rst

 * Add bank account sheet in partner view like Odoo version before 10.0
 * Extend bank type with 'iban' (with check) and normal
 * Add bic/swift code in partner bank view
+* Make visible the account number in invoice form